CGRU/cgru/README.md

 [Forum](http://forum.cgru.info)

-You can ask any questions on a CGRU forum.
+You can ask any questions on the CGRU forum.

-GitHub issues are designed for code developing.
+GitHub issues are used for code development and bug tracking.

-###Coding rules:
+### Coding rules:

 - Indentation - TABS.
 You can vary tab length, default 4 spaces length is normal.
 	- Python Indentation - SPACES(4).
 It is not a problem to tune any modern text editor for each file type.